-- a.
+- Note: If you want to exchange only the expired cleaning cartridges in a cleaning partition, skip to Export or Exchange Expired Cleaning Cartridges on page 236. - 1.
+Complete Step 1 on page 233 through Step 4 on page 234 to begin the exchange process. - 2.
 When you click Export/Exchange, the library retrieves a magazine from the selected location and places it in the TAP.
-The TAP door opens and a Feedback Required screen displays. - b.
-Remove the magazine from the TAP and either: - Place another magazine of the same type in the TAP. - -OR- - Remove or exchange one or more cartridges in the magazine and then place the magazine back in the TAP.
+The TAP door opens and a Feedback Required screen displays. - a.
+Remove the magazine from the TAP and either: - Place another magazine of the same type in the TAP.

+Remove or exchange one or more cartridges in the magazine and then place the magazine back in the TAP.